noahadams/cascadiajs-2014-presentation/Cascadia JS 2014 Day 2.md

 - Successful careers in the past !== seamless entry into life as a programmer
 - llkats gather-the-singletons
 - Unrealistic Expectations: knowing terminology, code -> production is complicated, nothing is transparent
-- new devs are self consciousand easily embarrassed, are less likely to ask questions and are thus more likely to make mistakes
+- new devs are self conscious and easily embarrassed, are less likely to ask questions and are thus more likely to make mistakes
 - offer to answer questions, share stories, be careful ridiculing popular resources, model good behaviour

 # Hashing